 Can someone please identify a children’s mini-series from 70s or 80s.
 I think it was in 6 parts.
 It was about a girl named Cassie, who befriended a grumpy old man and started taking care of his horse.
 When the man died, he gave the horse to her.
 Her parents were surprised and at first didn’t want her to keep the horse, but eventually agreed.

 What is the title of a movie (mid 80s) about two rich families involved in a feud that has something to do with industrial problems, maybe factories, and possibly mafia problems.
-There is also another story line about father-daughter relationship.
+There is another story line about father-daughter relationship.
 I remember the father had meetings with mafia (?) people at the house on the lake.
-At the end of the film there’s a shot of a big boat on the lake, and a huge explosion, in which everyone gets killed, and this is the ending (the final shot is the big explosion).
+At the end of the film there’s a shot of a big boat on the lake, and a huge explosion, in which everyone gets killed, and this is the ending (I think the final shot is that big explosion).